gonzalo-bulnes/kata-toy_robot_simulator/README.md

 - `MOVE` does move the robot one unit in the direction it is facing
 - `LEFT` and `RIGHT` do rotate it to its left, respectively right.

+**Note**: the robot cannot roam around if it is off the table!
+Don't forget to `PLACE` it before issuing furhter commands.

 Development
 -----------